The LSAT Broken Down

 Please take your time to look at student reviews of the services the companies provide and think about which ones will support your unique learning style the most effectively.
 Note: Some of the test prep companies attend the annual Law School Fair to help connect with students who might be interested in their services.

 • LSAT self-studying refers to the process of preparing for the Law School Admission Test (LSAT) independently, without enrolling in a formal LSAT prep course or hiring a tutor.
 Many applicants choose to self-study for the LSAT due to various reasons such as flexibility, cost-effectiveness, and personal learning preferences.
-Here are a list of reccomended LSAT books that are beneficial to self-studying:
+Here are a list of recommended LSAT books that are beneficial to self-studying:

-LSAT Bibles by Powerscore
+LSAT Bibles by Powerscore (multiple versions!)

 LSAT Trainer by Mike Kim